LarsSpangenberg/tv-watch-list.old/README.md

 The built in filters include sorting by newest episodes/seasons, currently watching, plan to watch later, completed watching, etc.

 The app will also be able to build a schedule of newly released episodes for each show on the currently selected list.
-This app also uses a 3rd party api to provide data on shows the user wants to add to their list or already has added to the list.
+This app also uses a 3rd party API to provide data on shows the user wants to add to their list or already has added to the list.